pegasystems/web-components-sdk/README.md

 The Web Components SDK assumes that you have access to a Pega Infinity server (8.6 GA) running an application that is configured to run using the Constellation UI service.

 We provide a sample application - **MediaCo** - to licensed Pega Infinity customers that is configured as a Constellation application.
+The sample application can be found in the Web Components SDK download associated with this repo available at [https://community.pega.com/marketplace/components/web-components-sdk](https://community.pega.com/marketplace/components/web-components-sdk)

 <br>